Spicy Kung Pao Noodles with Veggies

 The most important ingredient in any Kung Pao dish is the Sichuan peppercorns.
 Without these peppercorns, you won’t have Kung Pao Noodles… you’ll just have, well… noodles.
 So don’t skip them!

-You can either buy pre-toasted and ground Sichuan peppercorns OR you can buy whole peppercorns to toast and grind yourself with a mortar and pestle or spice grinder.
+You can buy pre-toasted and ground Sichuan peppercorns OR whole peppercorns to toast and grind yourself.
 Using whole peppercorns will make your noodles more flavorful, but you may end up with a grittier texture.

 Print